LNGS-Horse/LanceMod/README.md

 This is our community:
 [![Discord](https://img.shields.io/badge/Discord-Click-purple)](https://discord.gg/3mDtaRUyqf)

-# 🧐The advantages of LanceMod?
+# 🧐What are the features of LanceMod?
-Compared to other server management modules, LanceMode has the following characteristics:
- - Small and compact
- - convenient
- - Fast update speed
- - and more...
+Wait for perfection.

 # 🧐How to install or use the mod?
 Download **Fabric** or **Forge** and place this mod in the **mods** folder.